pulumi/pulumi-kubernetes-operator/docs/stacks.md

         <td><b>resyncFrequencySeconds</b></td>
         <td>integer</td>
         <td>
-          (optional) ResyncFrequencySeconds when set to a non-zero value, triggers a resync of the stack at the specified frequency even if no changes to the custom-resource are detected.
+          (optional) ResyncFrequencySeconds when set to a non-zero value, triggers a resync of the stack at the specified frequency even if no changes to the custom resource are detected.
 If branch tracking is enabled (branch is non-empty), commit polling will occur at this frequency.
-The minimal resync frequency supported is 60 seconds.<br/>
+The minimal resync frequency supported is 60 seconds.
+The default value for this field is 60 seconds.<br/>
           <br/>
             <i>Format</i>: int64<br/>
         </td>